Nis Puk: How to get rid of one

-When a Niß becomes unbearable, moving away is a possible option but it might travel to the new place while hidden in the broom.
+When a Nis becomes unbearable, moving away is a possible option but it might travel to the new place while hidden in the broom.
 Similarly, the Puk might be sitting behind on the last wagon travelling to the humans’ new domicile.

 A different outcome is given when moving houses is thought of as the last possible solution to escape the awful Puke of Husum.
 They also might sit in the broom shouting with fine voices: “Wir ziehen um!” (“We are moving!”).
 To get rid of the Puke, the brooms must be left stuck deep in a pond.
 There they will stay and kill off the fish, exclaiming in the evening with fine voices: “Wir sind ausgezogen!
 Wir sind ausgewandert!” (“We have moved!
 We have emigrated!”).

 It is further possible to get rid of the Puk the following way: In Pomerania, the owner should not give her true name to the Puk but call herself Sülstdan (“Self-done” in Low German).
 Then she can cook a cauldron of gruel to throw the Puk inside.
 The lamenting Puk, when asked who did this, will answer Sülstdan, i.e. self-done, and thus will be left to die in the hot gruel by its prospective rescuers.